-See separate Retinal Artery Occlusions article.
+See the separate Retinal Artery Occlusions article.

 Retinal vein occlusions

-See separate Retinal Vein Occlusions article.
+See the separate Retinal Vein Occlusions article.

 Problems related to systemic disease

-This is spectrum of microvascular abnormalities associated with persistently raised blood pressure.
+This is a spectrum of microvascular abnormalities associated with persistently raised blood pressure.
 Initially, there is arterial narrowing (visible as copper wiring).
 This is followed by vascular leakage and subsequent arteriosclerosis, which is graded 1-4.
 It has a characteristic appearance on fundoscopy (described below).
 Rarely, choroidal changes may occur, usually in the context of an acute hypertensive crisis (accelerated hypertension) in a young adult.